brghena/brghena-homepage/pages/index.md

 ---

 ### News
+ * <b>09/2022:</b> Won School of Engineering Cole-Higgins Award for Excellence in Teaching at Northwestern
  * <b>06/2022:</b> Won the CS Instructor of the Year award at Northwestern
  * <b>06/2021:</b> Survived first year of teaching!
  * <b>09/2020:</b> Started as assistant teaching faculty at Northwestern